slcs-jsc/mptrac/docs/manual/apps/wind.md

 # wind

-Creates meteorological data files with synthetic wind fields using the method of Williamson et al. (1992, Sect.
+This app creates a meteorological data file with synthetic wind fields suitable for testing advection using the method of Williamson et al. (1992, Sect.
 3).
-The wind field describes global rotation around the Earth with a given rotation axes.
+The synthetic wind field describes a global rotation around the Earth with a given rotation axis.
 The output is written in form of MPTRAC's netCDF meteo file format.

 * Williamson, D. L., Drake, J. B., Hack, J. J., Jakob, R., & Swarztrauber, P. N. (1992).
 A standard test set for numerical approximations to the shallow water equations in spherical geometry.
 Journal of computational physics, 102(1), 211-224.